Parameter estimation for rough differential equations: Method

 and by the law of large numbers,

 \end{remark}

-Several questions arise: \begin{itemize} \item[(i)] How can we get an analytic expression for $E^\tau(\theta)$ as a function of $\theta$? \item[(ii)] What is a good choice for $V$ or, for $m=1$, how do we choose which moments to match? \item[(iii)] How good is $\hat{\theta}$ as an estimate? \end{itemize} We will try to answer these questions below.
+Several questions arise: \begin{longlist}[(iii)] \item[(i)] How can we get an analytic expression for $E^\tau(\theta)$ as a function of $\theta$? \item[(ii)] What is a good choice for $V$ or, for $m=1$, how do we choose which moments to match? \item[(iii)] How good is $\hat{\theta}$ as an estimate? \end{longlist} We will try to answer these questions below.

-\subsection{Computing the Theoretical Expected Signature}
+\subsection{Computing the theoretical expected signature}

-We want to get an analytic expression for the expected signature of the $p$-rough path ${\bf Y}$ at $(0,T)$, where ${\bf Y}$ is the solution of (\ref{my main}) in the sense described above.
-In other words, we want to compute (\ref{theoretical E}).
-We are given the expected signature of the $p$-rough path ${\bf X}$ which is driving the equation, again at $(0,T)$, i.e. we are given
+We want to get an analytic expression for the expected signature of the $p$-rough path $\mathbf{Y}$ at $(0,T)$, where $\mathbf{Y}$ is the solution of (\ref{mymain}) in the sense described above.
+In other words, we want to compute (\ref{theoreticalE}).
+We are given the expected signature of the $p$-rough path $\mathbf{X}$ which is driving the equation, again at $(0,T)$, that is, we are given

-In addition, we know the vector field $f_\theta(y) = f(y;\theta)$ in (\ref{my main}), up to parameter $\theta$ and we know that it is polynomial.
+In addition, we know the vector field $f_\theta(y) = f(y;\theta)$ in (\ref{mymain}), up to parameter~$\theta$ and we know that it is polynomial.

-It turns out that we cannot compute (\ref{theoretical E}), in general.
-We need to make one more approximation since the solution ${\bf Y}$ will not usually be available: we will approximate the solution by the $r^{\rm th}$ Picard iteration ${\bf Y(r)}$, described in the Universal Limit Theorem (Theorem \ref{universal limit theorem}).
-Finally, we will approximate the expected signature of the solution corresponding to a word $\tau$, $E^\tau(\theta)$, by the expected signature of the $r^{\rm th}$ Picard iteration at $\tau$, which we will denote by $E^\tau_r(\theta)$:
+It turns out that we cannot compute (\ref{theoreticalE}), in general.
+We need to make one more approximation since the solution $\mathbf{Y}$ will not usually be available: we will approximate the solution by the $r$th Picard iteration $\mathbf{Y}(\bfr)$, described in the Universal Limit theorem (Theorem \ref{universallimittheorem}).
+Finally, we will approximate the expected signature of the solution corresponding to a word $\tau$, $E^\tau(\theta)$, by the expected signature of the $r$th Picard iteration at $\tau$, which we will denote by $E^\tau _r(\theta)$:

-The good news is that when $f_\theta$ is a polynomial of degree $q$ on $y$, for any $q\in\N$, the $r^{\rm th}$ Picard iteration of the solution is a linear combination of iterated integrals of the driving force ${\bf X}$.
-More specifically, for any realization $\omega$ and any time interval $(s,t)\in\Delta_T$, we can write:
+The good news is that when $f_\theta$ is a polynomial of degree $q$ on $y$, for any $q\in\N$, the $r$th Picard iteration of the solution is a linear combination of iterated integrals of the driving force $\mathbf{X}$.
+More specifically, for any realization $\omega$ and any time interval $(s,t)\in\Delta_T$, we can write

-where $\alpha^\tau_{r,\sigma}(y;\theta)$ is a polynomial in $y$ of degree $q^r$ and $|\cdot|$ gives the length of a word.
+where $\alpha^\tau_{r,\sigma}(y;\theta)$ is a polynomial in $y$ of degree $q^r$ and \mbox{$|\cdot|$} gives the length of a word.
 Thus,